rhysd/actionlint/docs/checks.md

 Job dependencies can be defined at [`needs:`][needs-doc].
 A job runs after all jobs defined in `needs:` are done.
 Outputs from the jobs can be accessed only from jobs following them via [`needs` context][needs-context-doc].

-actionlint defines type of `needs` variable contextually looking at each job's `outputs:` section and `needs:` section.
+actionlint defines a type of `needs` variable contextually by looking at each job's `outputs:` section and `needs:` section.

 <a name="check-shellcheck-integ"></a>
 ## [shellcheck][] integration for `run:`